3 Ways to Find Email Header in Microsoft 365

 5. Look for Internet headers and copy all the text from this textbox to a notepad.
 This contains the email header information for that email.

-6. You can now use this email header information for further investigation and analysis to gather more details about the email flow.
+6. You can use this email header information for further investigation and analysis to gather more details about the email flow.
+In the next section, I will show you how to analyze email headers.

 Retrieve email header information from Outlook Desktop Client

-We have obtained the email header information, but it may be challenging to interpret the raw internet header data.
-You can utilize various email header analysis tools to analyze email headers effectively.
-Here are some options:
+Now that you have obtained the email header information, it may be difficult to interpret the raw internet header data.
+You can utilize various email header analysis tools (shown below) to analyze email headers effectively.
+In the email header, look for below information:

 Use Microsoft Message header analyzer